 Weight: 2700g | RRP: £229.99

 The bike lock market is dominated by German options, owing to the country’s nurtured metalworking industry.
 Abus is the foremost brand in bike locks and has been fabricating metal preventative security systems since 1924.

 All that experience has matured the company’s product portfolio into a variety of options for cyclists wishing to ensure their bike does not have an involuntary change of ownership.
-Within the huge variety of Abus locks, the premium product for 2019 is the Granit Extreme 59.
+Within the huge variety of Abus locks, the premium product is the Granit Extreme 59.
 This is a heavy piece of kit, but it is built to frustrate an opportunist bike thief no end.

 Its substantial price premium over all other bike locks will certainly pique interest in this German product.
 But is the Abus worth the investment and its ranking on our list?

-There are much lighter U-lock alternatives, but few feature the weather sealing of this Granit Extreme 59.
+There are much lighter D-lock alternatives, but few feature the weather sealing of this Granit Extreme 59.
 If your bike is going to be in an exposed outdoor location, susceptible to rain, the Granit will last many years longer than most rivals.

 It also possesses enormous structural strength, thanks to Abus using a square shackle profile – which has greater tensile resistance than a traditional round bar design.

 For the daily commuter, this is ergonomic excellence

 Weight: 1200g | RRP: £69.99

 If you are concerned about lugging a heavy bike lock in your backpack while commuting, a lightweight solution which does not sacrifice security is the Hiplok DX.
 At only 1120grams, it will hardly bother you stowed in a backpack or attached to your belt, yet still offers significant safety.